OXID-eSales/oxideshop-user-documentation/setup/shipping-methods/main-tab.rst

       Figure: Setting the tracking URL for a shipping method

    Result: The tracking URL and the specific package ID of an order are merged into a tracking link.
-For tracking purposes, this is sent to the customer with the email informing them that the goods have been shipped.
+For tracking purposes, the tracking link is sent to the customer with the email informing them that the goods have been shipped.

-   The tracking link is also displayed in the customer order history in the frontend.
+   The customer can also display the tracking link in the customer order history in the frontend under :menuselection:`My Account --> Order History`.

    If you do not set a custom tracking URL for a shipping method, the system uses the tracking URL you set in :menuselection:`Master Data --> Basic Settings --> Settings. --> Other settings`.